-Potential impacts on marine mammals are related to underwater noise, physical disturbance, discharges, lights and presence of vessels and platforms.
+Potential impacts on marine mammals are related to underwater noise, physical disturbance, suspended sediment, discharges, lights and presence of vessels and platforms.

-All species of whales are listed in the habitats directive appendix IV, and special protective measures apply regarding deliberate capture or killing of individuals of these species in the wild; and deterioration or destruction of breeding sites or resting places.
-The TYRA project area is not a known breeding site for whales, and no deliberate capture or killing is foreseen.
+All species of cetaceans are listed in the habitats directive appendix IV, and special protective measures apply regarding deliberate capture or killing of individuals of these species in the wild; and deterioration or destruction of breeding sites or resting places.
+The TYRA project area is not a known breeding site for cetaceans, and no deliberate capture or killing is foreseen.
+Some pinnipeds such as grey seal and harbour seal are listed in the habitats directive appendix II and V. Appendix II species are strictly protected and habitat areas must be designated where special needs for the species are respected and where there is no intervention on the species distribution.
+Appendix V species must maintain a favourable conservation status.